bguest/tblr/README.md

 # Tblr

-Table is a really little gem that gives you a table data type
+Tblr (pronounced tabler) is a really little gem that gives you a table data type

 ## Installation